 Herniated disc care is a specialty of many orthopedic physicians and chiropractors.
 The term “care” means to give nurturing attention to the affected disc, since it seems to warrant special treatment due to its prolapsed state.
 Unfortunately for many patients, this focus on the disc herniation only makes their symptoms worse through the powerful influence of the nocebo effect.

-This article will discuss how various types of professional disc care can actually be counterproductive.
+This article will discuss how various types of professional herniated disc care can actually be counterproductive.
 Learn why some disc conditions may not require treatment and how to differentiate those which do, from those which are mostly innocent.

-Herniated Disc Care / Diagnosis
+Herniated Disc Care After Diagnosis

 Most patients who are diagnosed with a herniated disc receive a strict warning from their physicians that they have been anatomically altered.
 Maybe the doctors do not come right out and say that their spines will never be the same again, but most commonly, advice is given to take it easy and be careful with the painful area of the back.

 While this advice may be wise, it must be carefully administered to prevent the nocebo effect of the diagnosis from setting the stage for a chronic disc pain syndrome.
 Some physicians do a good job of this and their demeanor helps patients to fully recover.
 However, other doctors might use the patient’s compromised state for an opportunity to make lots of money from unnecessary treatments or even surgeries.
 Remember, doctors should give honest and objective recommendations on how to care for an actual or perceived disc injury based on fact; not the potential for profit.

-Herniated discs rarely cause chronic pain and will usually either be completely asymptomatic or will heal on their own within 6 to 8 weeks.
+Herniated discs rarely cause chronic pain and will usually either be completely asymptomatic or will heal on their own within 2 to 8 weeks.
 Only when a disc protrusion definitively influences a nerve structure will symptoms possibly appear.

 Patients who fear the future effects of a disc herniation are far more prone to develop ongoing pain due to psychosomatic perpetuation of the symptoms.
 Doctors who speak of doom and gloom when discussing a patient’s disc condition are likely to create a real problem in the patient’s mind, setting the stage for lasting pain to occur.
 Patients should instead be reassured and offered the hope of completely overcoming the pain in a short time frame and with no lasting effects.

 It is no surprise that in a variety of studies, back pain patients who seek no medical treatment at all have their pain resolve faster and more often than patients who undergo any type of therapy.
 When research shows that no treatment often gives better results than treatment, it is difficult to believe that some doctors are really helping the average back pain sufferer at all.

-Herniated Disc Care / Mind and Body
+Mindbody Herniated Disc Care

 The mind will always seek to develop psychosomatic pain in an area of the body which is perceived to be weak or damaged.
 This obviously lends credibility to the pain syndrome and makes it seem far more structural and less likely to be perceived for what it truly is; a harmless ischemic condition.